Srosh Yasht Hadoxt: Within the Yasht collection

-Within the collection of 21 Yasht, the Srosh Yasht is the 11th hymn and with 22 verses, it is of aveerage length.
-Next to Yasht 1, the Srosh Yasht Hadoxt is the only Yasht with an old translation in Middle Persian.
-It shares a number of similarities with Yasht 8, Yasht 10, Yasht 12, Yasht 13 and Yasht 14, a group which is known as the hymnic Yashts.
+Within the collection of 21 Yasht, the Srosh Yasht is the 11th hymn and with 22 verses, it is of average length.
+Next to Yasht 1, the Srosh Yasht Hadoxt is the only yasht with an old translation in Middle Persian.
+It shares a number of similarities with Yasht 8, Yasht 10, Yasht 12, Yasht 13 and Yasht 14, a group which is known as the Hymnic Yashts.

 Structure and content

-Like many other Yashts, the text of the Srosh Yasht Hadoxt is divided into chapters, kalled Kardas.
+Like many other yashts, the text of the Srosh Yasht Hadoxt is divided into chapters, kalled kardas.
 It does, however, not feature the frashna, i.e., the text is not framed as a consultation of Ahura Mazda by Zarathustra.
 Its content is dedicated to the praise of Sraosha.
 Most of the material is derived from the Srosh Yasht se shabag and it is generally regarded as derivative and comparatively inferior.
 Regardless, it is one of the most popular hymns.

 Ritual use

 If the Srosh Yasht Hadoxt was indeed derived from the Bagan yasht nask, it may have been once part of the Bagan Yasn.
-This liturgy is no longer performed, but according to the information in the Nerangestan, this was a so called intercalation ceremony.
+This liturgy is no longer performed, but according to the information in the Nerangestan, this was a so-called intercalation ceremony.
 This means that its chapters would have been inserted into the Yasht i Visperad during the Staota Yasnya.
 In today's Zoroastrian practice, the hymn is celebrated on the 17th day of the month dedicated to Sraosha.
-The Yasht can be performed at any time of the day except during Rapithwin.
+The yasht can be performed at any time of the day except during Rapithwin.